 Not being able to be with your partner physically can be taxing.
 It’s hard to feel close and connected without actually being close and connected.
-But luckily for us, video-chatting tools like FaceTime and Zoom can help bridge the gap.
 While a date night over video is not exactly the same as a date night in person, it can still be sweet, particularly if you come prepared with a fun idea.
-Whether you’re in a long-distance relationship, or a relationship that is temporarily long distance due to the social-distancing practices necessary to slow the spread of COVID-19, we have you covered.
+Whether you’re in a long-distance relationship, a relationship that is temporarily long distance due to the pandemic, or just starting to chat with someone, we have you covered.

 Cook dinner “together.”
 Decide on a recipe you’d both like to try, prop up your phone or computer in your kitchen, and cook it together.
 (If you’re competitive, this can, of course, also serve as a type of challenge.
 Who cooked the more elegant boeuf bourguignonne?)